-The Inca Jungle Trek to Machu Picchu (Inca Jungle Trail) is the best option for those who prefer a more adventurous and adrenaline pumping way to hike to Machu Picchu.
-The trail belongs to the Alternative Treks to Machu Picchu and it combines trekking with mountain biking, an opportunity to enjoy rafting and ZIP line too.
+The Inca Jungle Trek to Machu Picchu is the best option for those who prefer a more adventurous and adrenaline pumping way to hike to Machu Picchu.
+Inca Jungle is the most entertaining way to get to Machu Picchu.
+It is important that you pay attention to these Inca Jungle Trek Tips so you can have an amazing and unforgettable experience.
+The trail combines trekking with mountain biking, an opportunity to enjoy rafting and ZIP line too.
 In addition a part of the trail leads through the latest discovered Inca path called Qapaq Ñan.
-You can admire beautiful mountains on the way as well as subtropical areas of a cloud forest.
-One of the highlights of the trek is a visit of the amazin, lovely and hot thermal baths where you can refresh yourself in its healing water that benefits your body.
-The baths, which temperature ranges from 40ºC to 44ºC, owns therapeutic effects on rheumatism, skin ulceration and other skin problems as well as bone pains.
+With lots of activities to discover.

 The beginning of the bike ride starts at an altitude of 4,350 m.a.s.l. and then it descend to only 1,900 m.a.s.l.
 The bike ride offers you a visit of the Inca ruins, a view of splendid waterfalls, meeting local settlers and a chance of collecting exotic fruits along the path!
 Like the icing on the cake, the next day we continue the trek through the coffee and coca plant and subtropical fruit.
 The third day of the trek you go to Aguas Calientes and have the best time there making the ZIP Line.
 Last day we reach the overwhelming Incan citadel – Machu Picchu where our Tour Guide explains you each part function and its history.